Bush Blitz TeachLive 2021

 - Participate and engage in daily field activities, including any community events.
 Fieldwork times may vary and you will need to be flexible with your time (both daytime and evening fieldwork will occur).

-- Write and upload a blog each day to the Bush Blitz TeachLive website, including a 'teachable moment' to ensure your students learn from your experience.
+- Write and upload a blog each day to the Bush Blitz TeachLive website, including a 'teachable moment' or a fun activity, to ensure your students learn from your experience.

 - Design and write an engaging teaching and learning curriculum resource (3 or 4 lesson plans) based on your experiences on the survey.
-This resource will be uploaded to the Bush Blitz TeachLive website.
+This resource will be uploaded to the EarthWatch Bush Blitz TeachLive website.
 See the resources provided by previous participants here.

 - After collaboration with fellow participants/scientists/Earthwatch staff, aim to implement a biodiversity-themed project at your school.

 - Contribute to an article on Bush Blitz TeachLive to Teaching Science (ASTA’s professional journal).
 The STA member participants may be requested to submit a brief article to their STA journal or newsletter.

 - Participate in ongoing evaluation of the Bush Blitz TeachLive program with Earthwatch Australia.